-Since joining RStudio I have given a number of talks and workshops about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.
+At RStudio I have worked on numerious projects including writing and/or maintaining 25+ R packages on CRAN.
+I have also given a number of talks and workshops about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.

-In my free time, I love spending time with my family, my two daughters and my dog.
+In my free time, I love spending time with my family, my two daughters and my dog Reese.

 You can follow my current work on GitHub.